agarwalvipin/open_cfa/docs/LOS/Corporate Issuer/Reading 26.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** Expect scenario-based questions where you'll be given a short description of a company and asked to identify its business model.
+💡 CFA Exam Tip ✍️:Expect scenario-based questions where you'll be given a short description of a company and asked to identify its business model.
 For example:
 "A company gives away its software for free but charges for customer support and advanced features."
 You should immediately recognize this as the **Freemium** model.